Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields

 \end{proof}

-Finding the sign of $\kappa''(0)$ (which determines whether the bifurcation is subcritical or supercritical) is quite hard because the formula involves a lot of terms, some of them being of unpredictable sign and scale, like $\Phi_0'''$.
+Finding the sign of $\kappa''(0)$ (which determines whether the bifurcation is subcritical or supercritical) is hard as the formula involves a several terms, some of them being of unpredictable sign and scale, like $ (\Phi_0^\kappa)'''$.
 However, for certain choices of $\Phi$, this convoluted formula can be simplified, like we show in the following remark.

-\begin{remark} In the case of the ReLU function $\Phi(x)=(x)^+$, a lot of terms annihilate and we can obtain the asymptotic sign of $\kappa''(0)$ for bifurcations happening close to $\kappa=+\infty$.
+\begin{remark} In the case of the ReLU function $\Phi(x)=(x)^+$, the expression for $\mathcal{K}_1$ simplifies and we can obtain the asymptotic sign of $\kappa''(0)$ for bifurcations happening close to $\kappa=+\infty$.
 More precisely, using the notation for constants in the previous proof, we have

 and we know that $C_2>0$ and $\pscal{D^2_{\bar\rho\kappa} \mathcal H(0,\kappa)[\omega_k] }{\omega_k} < 0$ according to the proof of Theorem \ref{thm:main}.
 Hence, the sign of $ \kappa''(0)$ depends on the sign of